an363/InfectiousRisksAcrossScales/README.md

 2) COLLECT PEDESTRIAN TRAJECTORIES

-Create a folder to store the pedestrian trajectories; the folder name should end with "_static" for a static scenario, or "_dynamic" for a dynamic scenario.
+Create a folder to store the pedestrian trajectories; the folder name should end with the suffix "_static" for a static scenario, or "_dynamic" for a dynamic scenario (see the examples in "Example_data").
-Trajectory files should be named [GROUP-ID]_[PED-ID].csv, where
+Within this folder, create one text file for each pedestrian's trajectory and name it [GROUP-ID]_[PED-ID].csv, where
 * [GROUP-ID]: an integer label for the group to which the pedestrian belongs
 * [PED-ID]: an integer label for the pedestrian
 E.g., 1_3.csv, for pedestrian 3 belonging to social group 1.

-	Each file is specific to one pedestrian and should contain the following columns, with no header
+	Each file should contain the following columns, with no header

 time;x;y;theta